 In the pic above, this is the left side of the engine case, with the whole assembly flipped upside down.
 The motor drives an oil-bath reduction gear and the wet-clutch first, then the clutch drives the 4-speed gear-box and output sprocket.

-This suggests that the stator and rotor are off-the-shelf mass-produced units, rather than using a brand new design.
+This suggests that the stator and rotor are off-the-shelf mass-produced units, rather than using a brand new motor design.
 Doing this saves a LOT of development and production costs, allowing the product price to remain as low as possible.
 I can imagine that this also helps Denzel expand into motorcycles with much less risk.

 The one place where I would actually like this combination of a motor and 4-speed trans is…for a conversion of a mid-sized gasoline quad/ATV.
 There are millions of old ones in the USA from Honda/Yamaha/Kawasaki/etc. I live in Kansas, and as much as some of the local teens use quads as a fun toy, the ranchers here use them as a serious piece of farm equipment.
-There are two ways in which an EV-quad can be better.
+There are two ways in which an EV-quad can be better than gas.
 First is that gasoline engines (especially old and worn ones) can be difficult to start and run when they are super cold in the winter.
-Electric vehicles in Scandinavia have shown that owners there appreciate this feature (although the battery pack must be insulated and have a small heating pad installed).
+Electric vehicles in Scandinavia have shown that owners there appreciate this easy-start feature (although the battery pack must be insulated and have a small heating pad installed).

-Ranchers tow stuff, like trailers with cargo, and also getting fallen trees out of the road.
+Ranchers often tow stuff, like trailers with cargo, and also getting fallen trees out of the road.
 Yeah, I want a 4-speed for that.

 The second way in which an electric Quad can be better, is that a 48V / 52V ebike battery can run a 110V/220V AC-inverter, plus an ATV conversion would have a fairly large battery pack.
 This transforms the ATV into a rolling mobile power station.
 There are dozens of youtubes about converting an ATV to electric, so this is not a new idea, and it is well-proven.
-I haven’t converted a motorcycle or ATV yet, but the ATV looks to be MUCH easier to adapt to an electric drivetrain, compared to a motorcycle.
+I haven’t converted a motorcycle or ATV yet, but the ATV looks like it would be MUCH easier to adapt to an electric drivetrain, compared to a motorcycle.

 Zero and Sur-Ron “Crate Engines”